hsahovic/reinforcement-learning-pokemon-bot/README.md

 ## How to run

 You need to have a showdown server running on localhost (`node pokemon-showdown` in the `Pokemon-Showdown` folder).
+We recommend modifying it at bit to run things more quickly (try running `sh scripts/update-showdown.sh` ;) - this is actually automatically done during installation if you use our installation scripts).

 At this point, we are mainly building a proper OOP environnement before moving on to learning.
 To launch the current project, run `python3 src/main.py`.

-If you just want to watch two bots fighting each other, run `python3 src/old_main.py`.

 ## What is implemented

-- Base PlayerNatework class.
+- Base `PlayerNatework` class.
 Responsible for managing player network interaction (eg. send and receive messages to the server) with as many utilities as deemed useful
-- Base Player class.
+- Base `Player` class.
 Responsible for common player mecanisms.
 In particular, it can challenge and receive challenges.
-- RandomRandomBattlePlayer.
+- `RandomRandomBattlePlayer`.
 A player playing random battles in a random fashion.
 And it works !
+- `Battle` class.
+Stores information on a battle as it goes on.
+- `Pokemon` class.
+Stored information on pokemons during the battle.

 ## Next steps

-- Proper battle class.
+- Manage all incoming information during a battle and store it properly in `Battle`.
-- Proper pokemon and related classes.
+- Expand `Pokemon` and related classes.
+- Connect our classes to existing databases.
-- Storing fighting data.
+- Store fighting data.
+- `import keras` hehehe

 Once this is done, we can start thinking about ML :)